Introducing KITES, a journal of communist theory and strategy for revolution in North America

 We’re making kites as accessible as possible by posting each article online along with downloadable PDFs, but we both welcome and encourage you to order one or many copies of the bounded edition available from our distributor Kersplebedeb at LeftWingBooks.net (where bulk-pricing options will be made available to encourage group study and local distribution).
 For purchases of 10 or more, please contact us directly at email@example.com.
 Any proceeds from the sale of kites will be ploughed directly back into efforts to expand its circulation, organizational capacity, and political endeavours being undertaken by those revolutionaries engaging with its contents.

 We offer kites in these various formats to project revolutionary communist politics far and wide, but we also want to allow for engagement with this material in a way that minimizes attracting the attention of the repressive-surveillance apparatuses.
-We definitely encourage those with active social media presences to critically engage with and discuss our materials on their platforms and raise the level of debate above the personal attacks and arrogant posturing that often suffocate revolutionary politics on the Internet.
+We definitely encourage those with active social media presences to critically engage with and discuss our materials on their platforms and raise the level of debate above the personal attacks and arrogant posturing that often suffocate revolutionary politics on the internet.
 Indeed, we are looking forward to hearing your feedback directly and beginning a conversation around any questions that may arise.
-That said, let’s be clear that all Internet communication can potentially be viewed by our enemies.
+That said, let’s be clear that all internet communication can potentially be viewed by our enemies.
 So if you are seeking to develop a connection with us, especially if you are writing on behalf of an organization, we encourage the use of end-to-end encryption methods (you can find instructions for this in the Contact Us section of our website).

-We mandate kites to develop a form through which the theory, strategy, historical and practical summation, and concrete analysis of contemporary conditions – all crucial necessities for building a revolutionary movement aimed at overthrowing capitalism-imperialism North America and throughout the world – is developed, disseminated, and debated.
+We mandate kites to develop a form through which the theory, strategy, historical and practical summation, and concrete analysis of contemporary conditions – all crucial necessities for building a revolutionary movement aimed at overthrowing capitalism-imperialism in North America and throughout the world – are developed, disseminated, and debated.
 We take this responsibility seriously and with humility, and will do our utmost to rise to the tasks in front of us.
 We hope others will join us on this endeavour to fly high while staying grounded in the people and with all the challenges ahead.